tashramsden/CMEECourseWork/week2/README.md

   * Using list comprehension on a tuple of tuples to print information about bird species.

 * [**align_seqs.py**](code/align_seqs.py)
-  * A script which reads 2 nucleotide sequences from sequences.csv in the data directory and iterates through the possible alignments to calculate the alignments with the highest number of matching bases.
+  * A program which reads 2 nucleotide sequences from sequences.csv in the data directory and iterates through the possible alignments to calculate the alignments with the highest number of matching bases.
 The last alignment with the highest matching score is then printed and saved to a text file, sequence_alignment.txt, in the results directory.

 * [**oaks_debugme.py**](code/oaks_debugme.py)
   * A script that reads the csv file, TestOaksData.csv, from the data directory and determines whether the tree species are oaks or not.
 Oak species are then written to a new csv, JustOaksData.csv, in the data directory.